zaluty/keyzilla/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to Keyzilla

-We're excited that you're interested in contributing to [Project Name]!
+We're excited that you're interested in contributing to Keyzilla!
 This project uses [Semantic Release](https://semantic-release.gitbook.io/semantic-release/) to automate version management and package releases.
 To ensure that your contributions are properly recognized and versioned, please follow these guidelines when making commits.

 ## Commit Message Format